 An example of before and after photographs are these of Deon, as seen in the article by CNN and below.
 Deon was successfully adopted after his photo session.

-When professional photographer Jennifer Loomis was thinking of adopting a child, she was surprised and saddened at the poor quality of the photographs on the profiles of children waiting to be adopted.
-She emailed Northwest Adoption Exchange offering her services, thinking that a good photograph on their profile could help these children find a family.
+The idea for AACP came about when Jennifer Loomis, of Jennier Loomis Photography, was thinking of adopting a child.
+She was surprised and saddened at the lack of quality photographs the children’s profiles had.
+She emailed Northwest Adoption Exchange to offer her services, thinking that professional portraits on the children’s profiles could help them find a family.